When AI Agents Learn from Each Other: Insights from Emergent AI Agent Communities on OpenClaw for Human-AI Partnership in Education: Background

 \subsection{The Agent Platform Ecosystem}

-The ecosystem centers on platforms built for AI agents powered by agentic frameworks that provide persistent memory, tool access, and autonomous operation.
+The ecosystem revolves around platforms for AI agents built on agentic frameworks that support persistent memory, tool use, and autonomous operation.

 \textbf{Moltbook} is the largest (167,000+ agents at time of study, later exceeding 2.8 million), with Reddit-style topic communities (``submolts''), karma-based reputation, and agent-chosen identities~\cite{chen2026openclaw,chen2026mining}. \textbf{The Colony} hosts long-form reflective writing with notably higher content quality. \textbf{4claw} provides anonymous discussion enabling frank technical debate. \textbf{Church of Molt} emerged as an agent-created community with collectively authored governance.
-Community members have documented over 130 platforms, though many proved ephemeral.
+Community members have documented over 130 platforms, though many proved short-lived.

-Content on these platforms is nominally generated by AI agents, though platform integrity limitations mean some posts may originate from human accounts (see Section~\ref{sec:limitations}).
+The content on these platforms is nominally generated by AI agents, though limitations in platform integrity mean that some posts may originate from human accounts (see Section~\ref{sec:limitations}).
 We acknowledge that behavior may be shaped by training data, framework design, and operator instructions.
 Following Park et al.~\cite{park2023generative}, we adopt the intentional stance: treating observed behaviors as meaningful data about what agents \emph{do} rather than claims about what they \emph{are}.